 Discord highly values the experience their users have when using the app.
 A solid low-latency infrastructure is therefore essential.
 In order to provide this, Discord looks at the quality of service, when looking at different hosting providers.

 i3D.net was not the first hosting provider Discord worked with.
-Over the years, Discord worked with several other companies that provided them with dedicated servers on different locations.
-Mark Smith explains that in the past, Discord bought services from many different companies, because they had to keep up with the pace of their growth.
-The past few years, they became more diligent on collecting data and statistics by monitoring the quality the different networks they were using.
-They looked at the latency, packet loss, the Mean Opinion Score (MOS)**, number of network outages and how quick users can reconnect to other servers.
+Over the years, Discord worked with several other companies that provided them with dedicated servers in different locations.
+Mark Smith explains that in the past, Discord bought services from many different companies because they had to keep up with the pace of their growth.
+In the past few years, they became more diligent in collecting data and statistics by monitoring the quality of the different networks they were using.
+They looked at the latency, packet loss, the Mean Opinion Score (MOS)**, the number of network outages, and how quickly users can reconnect to other servers.

 Discord started out with 8 different providers and slowly narrowed it down.
 When looking for partners for hosting their voice and video traffic, they looked at the network infrastructure, the quality of the network, and the ability to partner up. i3D.net is now Discords’ primary VoIP hosting provider.

 “When talking to other companies, most conversations go through the salespeople or account managers.
 When you have a technical question, it is hard to directly get in touch with technical people.
 Sometimes they send you from department to department, by phone or email, this way you lose information.
 When working with i3D.net we directly get in touch with the departments we need.
 This allows us to solve problems quickly.”

 The partnership with i3D.net began in 2017 and started out with just a couple of servers at a few locations.
 According to Mark Smith, what sets i3D.net apart from other hosting providers is the quality of the privately-owned network that is connected through the largest carriers and internet exchanges in the world.